March 8, 2017

 A secondary priority the State should consider is increasing the minimum TAP award from $500 to $1,500 and raising the family income ceiling for TAP awards from where it currently stands, $80,000, to $125,000 annually.

 Finally, we agree with the Governor’s oft-repeated mantra about the need to increase graduation rates for the most at-need students.
 In line with that, the State should expand its investments in the public university system, counteracting a decade of structural disinvestment.
 Specifically, the State should dramatically invest in evidenced-based opportunity programs like CUNY’s Accelerated Study in Associate Programs (ASAP), which includes funding for student books and transportation, block-scheduling of classes to accommodate students with jobs and other non-academic demands on their time, and more.
 Designed to lower financial barriers to college while raising degree completion rates, CUNY ASAP is a model of how we should be thinking about providing a 21st century college education.

 The kitchen table economics of making public college tuition free or more affordable for all families means additional dollars in the pockets of students, which could reduce the current crushing load of student loan debt.
 But it’s critical to recognize this moment is not just about making college more accessible by making it more affordable.
 It’s also reflective of the larger and urgent needs of our economy, which increasingly continues to require some type of post-secondary education.

 Kevin Stump is northeast director of Young Invincibles, an organization that elevates the voices of and expands economic opportunity for today’s young adult generation.
-Young Invincibles is co-sponsoring, with the Center for New York City Affairs, a public forum, “College Affordability: Will New York Lead the Way?” from 9-11 am on Thursday, March 16 at the Theresa Lang Center at The New School.
+Young Invincibles co-sponsored, with the Center for New York City Affairs, a public forum, “College Affordability: Will New York Lead the Way?”, which is available to watch online here.